eHealthAfrica/aether-bootstrap/_performance_/README.md

 ./_performance_/start.sh
 ```

-and open the browser at http://localhost:8089 to run the tests.
+and open the browser at http://localhost:8089 to run the performance tests.